Glen Bennett: Early life

 Bennett was born in Dunedin.
 His parents were officers in The Salvation Army and frequently moved around the country.
 He attended Dominion Road School in Auckland, Shirley Boys' High School in Christchurch, and Rongotai College in Wellington.
 He spent two years working in television production, including such shows as Showcase, Fair Go, and McPhail and Gadsby.
-After witnessing poverty in Donetsk, Ukraine on a trip with the Salvation Army in 2002, Bennett decided to foster troubled teen boys.
+After witnessing poverty in Donetsk, Ukraine, on a trip with the Salvation Army in 2002, Bennett decided to foster troubled teen boys.

 Political career

-Bennett was a member of the local New Plymouth Labour Party branch for over five years prior to his selection.
-In late 2019, Bennett ran unopposed for the Labour nomination for the New Plymouth seat, after serving on the local electorate executive for the previous two years.